Finite Key Security of the Extended B92 Protocol: Application: Extended B92

 This of course implies that $F_0^B\ket{x}^X = \lambda(0|x)\ket{x}^X$ for a scalar $\lambda(0|x)$.
 It is easy to verify that $F_1^B = \sqrt{M_?} = \sqrt{I-M_0-M_1}$ also satisfies the theorem statement.

-We next need a classical sampling strategy that correctly models the protocol.
-This is simply Alice and Bob observing their correlation in their $X$ basis measurements.
+Now that we have a filtering operation which correctly models the protocol, we next need a classical sampling strategy in order to employ our main result in Theorem \ref{thm:result:main}.
+However, this is straight forward: Alice and Bob will choose subset $t$ and measure in the $X$ basis, reporting their outcomes and computing the number of errors between their observations.
 Thus, $g(q_t) = w(q^A_t\oplus q^B_t)$ and $\tau(q_{-t}) = w(q^A_{-t}\oplus q^B_{-t})$ (there is only one guess/target function pair for this protocol).
-We will assume $P_T$ chooses subsets of size $m<N/2$, uniformly at random from the $N$ rounds.
+We will assume $P_T$ chooses subsets of size $|t|=m<N/2$, uniformly at random from the $N$ rounds (where $m$ is fixed, and given by the user).
 This sampling strategy was analyzed in \cite{yao2022quantum} and the error probability was found to be:

 We set $\mathcal{S}$ to represent the maximum allowed $X$-basis noise that users will tolerate before aborting the protocol (maximal $w(q^A_t\oplus q^B_t)$).
-Let $Q$ be this maximum allowed noise and so $\mathcal{S} = [0,Q]$.
+Let $Q$ be this maximum allowed noise.
 Also let $n_0$ be the minimum number of non-discarded rounds allowed by users before they abort.
 We need to determine a bound on $\gamma(\samp, Q, c_0)$ (defined in Equation \ref{eq:gamma}).
 Note that due to the structure of the target function, we can simplify this function to:

 where $a||q$ is the concatenation of strings $a$ and $q$.
 The above simplification is due to the fact that we are maximizing over all possible $b$ and $a$ and that permuting bits within this particular target function in both coordinates will not alter it.